sergeinack3/PowerEduc/lib/html2text/readme_powereduc.txt

-Description of Html2Text v4.3.1 library import into Moodle
+Description of Html2Text v4.3.1 library import into PowerEduc

 Please note that we override some mb_* functions in Html2Text's namespace at run time.
 Until Html2Text adds some sort of fallback for the mb_* functions